code-differently/SpringBootStarterLab01/docs/04_ModelLayer.md

     -   phoneNumbers(`List<phoneNumber>`).

-3. Create an PhoneNumber object in the
-    \<your-lastname\>.training.spring.boot.lab package and create its
+3. Edit the PhoneNumber class in the `com.codedifferently.phonebook.domain.phonebook.models` package and edit its unit test in the testing folder.
-    unit test.

 4. The PhoneNumber contains the following fields: